2020 California Proposition 16: Support

 The Opportunity for All Coalition, also known as Yes on Prop 16, was leading the campaign in support of Proposition 16.
 In the California State Legislature, Asm.
 Shirley Weber (D-79) was the lead sponsor of the constitutional amendment.
 Chairpersons of Yes on 16 include Eva Paterson, president of the Equal Justice Society; Vincent Pan, co-executive director of Chinese for Affirmative Action; and Thomas Saenz, president of the Mexican American Legal Defense and Educational Fund.
+A commercial released by the 'Yes on 16' campaign suggested that to oppose the initiative was to side with white supremacy.

 Opposition

 Californians for Equal Rights, also known as No on 16, is leading the campaign in opposition to Proposition 16.
 Ward Connerly, who was chairperson of the campaign behind California Proposition 209 (1996), is president of Californians for Equal Rights.

 Opponents of Proposition 16 primarily cite the divisive, discriminatory, and constitutionally questionable nature of Proposition 16, as well as the positive results Proposition 209 has yielded for underrepresented students at California's public universities since its implementation.
 They also point to deeper, socio-economic issues that must be addressed to achieve better outcomes for underrepresented minorities (URMs), including improving public school outcomes and options for URMs in public K-12 education, inefficient public education spending, unequal access, lack of parental involvement, community segregation, and a shortage of qualified teachers.
 Under Proposition 209, California universities and government hiring may still consider economic background in the admissions process, but may not use race.
 Finally, Proposition 16 opponents believe that Proposition 16 is not a true affirmative action program, but is aimed at legalizing discrimination and government-sanctioned racial favoritism.